echwi/simple-dual-subtitles/README.md

 ## Important Notes
 1. **Timing**: Note that millisecond timing might occasionally be inaccurate due to the way the extension processes the subtitles.
 2. **Dependency**: The functionality depends on Viki operating as it currently does.
 So it might stop working in the future if Viki changes its website structure.

-## License

-This extension is licensed under the MIT License.
-For more details, refer to the LICENSE file.